smolanalytics

 • 1Computed, not generated.
 Each tool returns a value from the same deterministic report the dashboard renders.
 The language model phrases the reply, but the figure itself is calculated from your events, never invented by the model.

-• 2A CI agreement test proves it.
+• 2Pinned to one computation.
 A test in the build asserts the answer an assistant gets over MCP equals the number the dashboard shows.
 If they ever drift apart, the build fails.
 Your editor and your dashboard can't disagree, by construction.
+Don't take our word for it, watch the surfaces agree on the proof page →

 • 3Bring your own model, so the AI is free.
 The AI already in your editor (your Cursor, Claude, or VS Code subscription) does the asking.
 The MCP server just answers with computed numbers, so there is no second AI bill from the analytics tool.